jndiogo/sibila/README.md

 # Sibila

-Extract structured data from remote or local file LLM models.
+Extract structured data from remote or local LLM models.
+Predictable output is essential for any serious use of LLMs.

 - Extract data into Pydantic objects, dataclasses or simple types.
-- Same API for local file models and remote OpenAI models.
+- Same API for local file models and remote OpenAI, Mistral AI and other models.
-- Model management: download models, manage configuration and quickly switch between models.
+- Model management: download models, manage configuration, quickly switch between models.
 - Tools for evaluating output across local/remote models, for chat-like interaction and more.

+No matter how well you craft a prompt begging a model for the output you need, it can always respond something else.
+Extracting structured data can be a big step into getting predictable behavior from your models.

 See [What can you do with Sibila?](https://jndiogo.github.io/sibila/what/)